-Barely have we recovered from the effects of WannaCry when a new cyberattack, which has spread from Europe to the United States has reached Asian shores.
+After recovering from the effects of WannaCry, a new cyber attack has spread once again.
+This time, the attacks spanned from Europe to the United States to Asian shores.

-According to reports, the Petya virus has wrecked havoc in Europe and is Asia is said to demand users pay US$300 (S$416) in cryptocurrency per infected computer to unlock their systems.
+According to reports, the Petya virus demands users pay US$300 (S$416) in cryptocurrency per infected computer to unlock their systems.

-A terminal operated by A.P.
-Moller-Maersk at the Jawaharlal Nehru Port Trust, a facility near Mumbai which is India’s biggest container port, was unable to load or unload because of the attack.
+A.P.
+Moller-Maersk has operated a terminal A.P.
+Moller-Maersk at the Jawaharlal Nehru Port Trust, a facility near Mumbai which is India’s biggest container port.
+Unfortunately, the attempt was unsuccessful due to the failure of loading or unloading.

 India-based employees at Beiersdorf, makers of Nivea skin care products, and Reckitt Benckiser, which owns Enfamil and Lysol, also said the ransomware attack had impacted some of their systems in the country.